Brian Doyle-Murray: Career

-Known for his distinctive, gruff voice, Murray voices the Flying Dutchman on Nickelodeon's SpongeBob SquarePants.
+Murray voices the Flying Dutchman on Nickelodeon's SpongeBob SquarePants, Coach Tiffany Gills on the Cartoon Network original animated series My Gym Partner's a Monkey, and had a leading role as Captain K'nuckles in The Marvelous Misadventures of Flapjack.
 He appeared in one episode of The Angry Beavers.
 Murray appears as Santa Claus in the CatDog episode "A Very CatDog Christmas".
 He has also appeared as Salty in the Family Guy episode "A Fish Out of Water", the voice of Jack the barber on King of the Hill, the voice of the mayor in the Ghostbusters video game, the voice of Qui the Promoter in the 2005 video game Jade Empire, Prince Huge on Adventure Time in the episode "The Hard Easy", Charlie in Mike Judge's The Goode Family, and Jacob on Motorcity.
 Murray voiced the villainous corporate executive Mr. Twitchell on the Christmas special Frosty Returns.

 Personal life

-Murray has been married to former assistant director and current veterinarian Christina Stauffer since August 28, 2000.
+Murray has been married to Christina Stauffer since August 28, 2000.